-Other than the compensation agreements and other arrangements described under "Executive Compensation" and "Non-Employee Director Compensation" in this proxy statement and the transactions described below, since January 1, 2021, there has not been and there is not currently proposed, any transaction or series of similar transactions to which we were, or will be, a party in which the amount involved exceeded, or will exceed, \$120,000 (or, if less, 1% of the average of our total assets amounts at December 31, 2020 and 2021) and in which any director, executive officer, holder of five percent or more of any class of our capital stock or any member of the immediate family of, or entities affiliated with, any of the foregoing persons, had, or will have, a direct or indirect material interest.
+Other than the compensation agreements and other arrangements described under "Executive Compensation" and "Non-Employee Director Compensation" in this proxy statement and the transactions described below, since January 1, 2022, there has not been and there is not currently proposed, any transaction or series of similar transactions to which we were, or will be, a party in which the amount involved exceeded, or will exceed, \$120,000 (or, if less, 1% of the average of our total assets amounts at December 31, 2022 and 2023) and in which any director, executive officer, holder of five percent or more of any class of our capital stock or any member of the immediate family of, or entities affiliated with, any of the foregoing persons, had, or will have, a direct or indirect material interest.

-Initial Public Offering
+2022 Public Offering

-In November 2021, in connection with our initial public offering, we sold an aggregate of 6,210,000 shares of common stock, including the exercise in full by the underwriters of their exercise to purchase up to 810,000 shares at a public offering price of \$14.00 per share.
-The aggregate gross proceeds to us from the offering were approximately \$86.9 million, before deducting underwriting discounts and commissions and other offering expenses.
-The following table summarizes purchases of our shares of common stock by related persons in connection with our initial public offering:
+In December 2022, in connection with a public offering, we sold an aggregate of 7,705,000 shares of common stock, including the exercise in full by the underwriters of their exercise to purchase up to 1,005,000 shares at a public offering price of \$12.00 per share, or the 2022 Public Offering.
+The aggregate gross proceeds to us from the 2022 Public Offering were approximately \$92.5 million, before deducting underwriting discounts and commissions and other offering expenses.
+The following table summarizes purchases of our shares of common stock by related persons in connection with the 2022 Public Offering:

-SHARES

-OF TOTAL
+SHARES OF TOTAL

 COMMON PURCHASE

 STOCKHOLDER STOCK PRICE

-Matrix Capital Management Master Fund, LP(1) 1,785,000 24,990,000
+Matrix Capital Management Master Fund, L.P.
+(1) 1,250,000 15,000,000

-Entities affiliated with Medicxi(2) 710,000 9,940,000